 (Source)

 Such closet politicians never fail to assign the deepest motives for the most trifling actions; instead of often ascribing the greatest actions to the most trifling causes, in which they would be much seldomer mistaken.
-They read and write of kings, heroes, and statesmen, as never do anything but upon the deepest principles of sound policy.
-But those who see and observe kings, heroes, and statesmen, discover that they have headaches, indigestions, humors, and passions, just like other people; every one of which, in their turns, determine their wills, in defiance of their reason.
+They read and write of kings, heroes, and statesmen, as never doing any thing but upon the deepest principles of sound policy.
+But those who see and observe kings, heroes and statesmen, discover that they have headaches, indigestions, humours, and passions, just like other people; every one of which, in their turns, determine their wills, in defiance of their reason.

 Lord Chesterfield (1694-1773) English statesman, wit [Philip Dormer Stanhope]